cashubtc/nuts/xx.md

 `depends on: NUT-04`

-This spec describes how a wallet can mint multiple proofs in one batch operation.
+This spec describes how a wallet can mint multiple quotes in one batch operation.

 ---